wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

 Install a web server and monitor its logs
 -----------------------------------------

 #.
-If you haven't already, install a web server in your linux-agent, for example `nginx`:
+If you haven't already, install a web server in your Linux agent, for example, `nginx`:

    .. code-block:: console